netgen-layouts/layouts-docs/reference/install_instructions.rst

     .. code-block:: php

+        // On any eZ Platform version
         new Netgen\Bundle\EzPublishBlockManagerBundle\NetgenEzPublishBlockManagerBundle(),

-        // On eZ Platform 1.x only
+        // On eZ Platform 1.x only (in addition to bundle above) new Netgen\Bundle\PlatformUILayoutsBundle\NetgenPlatformUILayoutsBundle(),
-        new Netgen\Bundle\PlatformUILayoutsBundle\NetgenPlatformUILayoutsBundle(),

-        // On eZ Platform 2.x only
+        // On eZ Platform 2.x only (in addition to bundle above) new Netgen\Bundle\EzPlatformAdminUILayoutsBundle\NetgenEzPlatformAdminUILayoutsBundle(),
-        new Netgen\Bundle\EzPlatformAdminUILayoutsBundle\NetgenEzPlatformAdminUILayoutsBundle(),

 Add the following bundle to your kernel **only for dev environment**: